turingschool/mod-0-project-fe/section3/reflection.md

 3. In your own words, explain what an Array method is.

-* An Array method is a variable that's name has a list of values.
-The values are wrapped in square brackets and separated by commas.
-The values can be strings, numbers, functions, objects and even other arrays.
-You can different data types in the same array.
-The values of the array are each assigned a position starting from zero.
-To call a value in an array you would use its position.
+* Array method gives you a way to interact with with the values stored in an array.
+Different methods allow you to interact in different ways.
+For example, add and remove values from the beginning, end or even from within the array list.

 4. What is the purpose of a loop?
 When we would use a loop in conjunction with array vs. without?